Neural Scaling Laws for Deep Regression

 We observed that the average of MSE test loss, computed using either the arithmetic mean or median, exhibits scaling behaviors similar to the geometric mean: in both cases, the test loss decreases monotonically with increasing dataset size, with more pronounced reductions for larger models.
 Their scaling exponents show quantitative agreement with those from the geometric mean.
 This consistency can be attributed to the convergence of the geometric mean, arithmetic mean, and median for sufficiently large models [Figs.~\ref{fig3}(b) and (d)].
 Consequently, these measures can be used interchangeably for large models.
 However, adopting the geometric mean provides a more robust and consistent framework for evaluating model performance across all network sizes.
+Additionally, we have examined other activation functions, including ReLU, ELU, PReLU, and Swish.
+All results demonstrate power-law scaling behaviors consistent with the GeLu case.
+A key difference lies in the values of the scaling exponents, which deviate by at most 3\% for \(J\) and 28\% for \(D\).
 Further details are available in the Supplementary Information.

-In summary, we find that, for a given network architecture, the test loss exhibits well-defined power-law scaling with dataset size \(N_D\), and increasing model complexity generally leads to higher scaling exponents.
-However, the relationship between the exponent and model complexity depends on detailed network architecture features beyond just the number of parameters, contrasting with previous findings \cite{kaplan2020scalinglawsneurallanguage}.
+In summary, we find that, for all network architectures, FCN, ResNet-18 and ViT, the test loss exhibits well-defined power-law scaling with dataset size \(N_D\).
+Additionally, for FCN, increasing model parameters generally leads to higher scaling exponents.